Here is a post that I made in April 13th, 2011 in the "Beneteau 40 & 43" group in the Seaknots forum (http://seaknots.ning.com/forum)

 In order to get sender with a fast response, I designed an analogue circuit using three 8-pin DIL OpAmps.
 I chose the LM358 as it can work with a single power supply (0V and 5V) and the inputs can be as low as 0V (or even some mili-volts lower than the bottom rail).
-The circuit diagram is this (open it in a new window pressing here):
+The circuit diagram is available here.

 When the tank is empty the resistance sensor will have an ohmic value of 10 ohms.
 The voltage divider formed by R1 and the sensor will present a voltage of VS = 41.6 mV to the non-inverting input of U1B and this voltage will be amplified by U1B (gain of 4.73) resulting in a voltage of 197 mV at the U1B output.
 When the tank is full the resistance of the sensor is 180 ohms and VS voltage will be equal to 652 mV.
 At the output of U1B this voltage is multiplied by 4.73 resulting in a voltage of 3.083 V. For the European sensor J1 and J2 will be in position 1, so that the output of U1B is connected to resistor R6.